Dagestan Airlines Flight 372: Investigation and trial

 Russian authorities dispatched investigators to the site of the emergency landing, classifying the investigation as a "criminal probe", according to the Russian Investigative Committee.
 Prosecutor General Yury Chaika was said to be "keeping a watchful eye" over the proceedings.
 Several hours after the incident occurred, the lead prosecutor in the investigation said that the preliminary results suggested a bird strike was responsible for the loss of engines.

-By the day after the incident, investigators had recovered the flight data recorder and a second data-storing device.
+By the day after the incident, investigators had recovered two of the aircraft's three flight recorders.
 The Interstate Aviation Committee (MAK) said that it had begun analysis of both recovered devices, which were said to be in "satisfactory condition".
-The cockpit voice recorder was recovered on 10 December.
+The third recorder, the cockpit voice recorder, was recovered on 10 December.
 Analysis of the flight data recorder showed that eight minutes after the aircraft took off, at an altitude of 6500 m, the fuel supply to the engines fluctuated, and as the aircraft passed 9000 m, the outer two engines shut down.
 The crew at this point began a descent towards Domodedovo Airport.
 The central engine had a "period of instability", but its normal status was "restored and maintained" until the aircraft's landing.

 The fuel supply at Vnukovo Airport was confirmed to meet standards.
 On 1 April 2011, investigators announced that poor fuel quality had been ruled out as a cause of the crash, despite instrument readings that indicated issues with the fuel supply before the aircraft crashed.

-On 26 September 2011, the MAK released its report concluding that the cause of the accident was the erroneous actions of the crew during the flight and approach in instrumental meteorological conditions with one engine running (out of three), which resulted in the aircraft approaching significantly to the right of the extended center line, exiting the runway after landing and colliding with an embankment.
+On 26 September 2011, the MAK released its report concluding that the cause of the accident was the erroneous actions of the crew during the flight and approach in instrumental meteorological conditions with one engine running (out of three), which resulted in the aircraft approaching significantly to the right of the extended centre line, exiting the runway after landing and colliding with an embankment.
 The flight engineer accidentally shut off a fuel pump while transferring fuel.
 As a result, fuel flow fluctuated, leading to unusual altitude and engine readings before the outer two engines shut down.
 At this point, the crew chose to bring the plane to Domodedovo Airport.
 The report said that the crew had not used all available options to deal with the loss of engine power and had not followed procedures for landing with two nonfunctional engines.
 The report also noted that the crew had not been sufficiently trained to deal with the situation.

 On 22 January 2015, the airplane's pilot Zakarzha Zakarzhayev was found guilty in court under article 263.3 of the Criminal Code of Russia (violating safety rules of transportation and air travel, which led by neglect to death of two or more people).
 He was given a suspended sentence of 3 years and then immediately amnestied.